danhtran2mind/Text2Video-Ghibli-style/README.md

   python scripts/process_dataset.py
   ```

-## Running the Project

 ### Training
-To train the model:
+- To train the model:
 ```bash
 python src/text2video_ghibli_style/train.py
 ```
+- Training Hyperparameters
+Refer to the [training notebook](docs/training/training_doc.md) for detailed hyperparameters used in fine-tuning the model. ⚙️

 ### Inference
 To generate videos using the trained model: